Causapin-PaulaSuezane/EduQuiz/README.md

 ## Features ✨

-* 📝 Interactive Quizzes: Students can attempt multiple-choice quizzes in various subjects.
+* 📝 Interactive Quizzes : Students can attempt multiple-choice quizzes in various subjects.

-* 👨‍🏫 Teacher Functionality: Teachers can create, view, and edit quiz questions.
+* 👨‍🏫 Teacher Functionality : Teachers can create, view, and edit quiz questions.

-* 👨‍🎓 Student Profiles: Students can view their profiles and track their scores.
+* 👨‍🎓 Student Profiles : Students can view their profiles and track their scores.

-* 🌐 Subject Selection: Students can select a subject and take quizzes specific to it.
+* 🌐 Subject Selection : Students can select a subject and take quizzes specific to it.

-* 🔒 User Roles: Secure login system for teachers and students.
+* 🔒 User Roles : Secure login system for teachers and students.

-* 🧩 OOP Principles: Implements encapsulation, inheritance, abstraction, and polymorphism for better code organization and functionality.
+* 🧩 OOP Principles : Implements encapsulation, inheritance, abstraction, and polymorphism for better code organization and functionality.

 ---